 Moriarty is grinning wildly.

 Not a nightmare at all.

 A/N: Sorry it's so short!
-I do intend to write longer chapters in the future; this just seemed like an appropriate break.
+This just seemed like an appropriate break.
 Hope you enjoyed.